gpakosz/.tmux/README.md

    This can also happen on macOS when using iTerm2 and "Use Unicode version 9 character widths" is enabled in `Preferences... > Profiles > Text`

-   For that reason, the default `~/.tmux.conf.local` file stopped using Unicode characters for which width changed in between Unicode 8.0 and 9.0 standards, as well as Emojis.
+   For that reason, the default sample `.local` customization file stopped using Unicode characters for which width changed in between Unicode 8.0 and 9.0 standards, as well as Emojis.

  - **I installed Powerline and/or (patched) fonts but can't see Powerline symbols.**

    First, you don't need to install Powerline.
 You only need fonts patched with Powerline symbols or the standalone `PowerlineSymbols.otf` font.
-Then make sure your `~/.tmux.conf.local` copy uses the right code points for `tmux_conf_theme_left_separator_XXX` values.
+Then make sure your `.local` customization file copy uses the Powerline code points for `tmux_conf_theme_left_separator_XXX` values.

- - **I'm using Bash On Windows (WSL), colors and Powerline look are broken.**
+ - **I'm using Bash On Windows (WSL), colors and the Powerline look are broken.**

    There is currently a [bug][1681] in the new console powering Bash On Windows preventing text attributes (bold, underscore, ...) to combine properly with colors.
-The workaround is to search your `~/.tmux.conf.local` copy and replace attributes with `'none'`.
+The workaround is to search your `.local` customization file copy and replace attributes with `'none'`.

    Also, until Window's console replaces its GDI based render with a DirectWrite